EdSwordsmith/espadeiro.pt/content/post/coding-snake-clone.md

 void ResetFoodPosition();
 ```

-For the last version, I changed the struct to a class, making the member variables private, and moved both the update and draw functions inside the class.
+For the last version, I changed the struct to a class, making the member variables private, and moved both the update and draw functions to be inside the class.